IDMNYU/DM997X-Thesis-SP15/dm997X_ms_thesis_syllabus.md

 You are always welcome to invite an outside critic to your project critiques and/or mock thesis defenses.
 “Outside” might mean a faculty member from IDM, another NYU college, or another university altogether, a mentor from the professional world, an expert in your area of research, etc.

 Critiques (AKA crits) are the best way to articulate your ideas to others and get immediate feedback.
-During the crit, the professor and your classmates analyze and suggest ways to increase the visual and conceptual impact of each existing idea.
-Have at least one classmate take notes for you when your work is being critiqued and do not edit the responses, whether you agree with them or not.
+During the crit, the professor and/or your classmates analyze and suggest ways to increase the visual and conceptual impact of each existing idea.
+Have at least two classmates take notes for you when your work is being critiqued and do not edit the responses, whether you agree with them or not.
 Review your crit notes and reflect upon what was said.
 Ask yourself how you could combine, transform, or expand the ideas that show the most promise.
 However, resist the temptation to incorporate all suggestions and comments.
 Only utilize the ones that work for you and your project.

 Rules of the Critique:
-* Be Present and Engaged (i.e. Close your laptops and stow your cellphones)
+* Be Present and Engaged. (i.e. Close your laptops and turn off your cellphones.)
-* Give Feedback to your classmates
+* Give Feedback to your classmates.
 * Do NOT take feedback personally.

-Students will also conduct self assessments as well as be evaluated by the professor during or after midterm and at the end of the semester.
+Students will also conduct self assessments as well as be evaluated by the professor throughout the semester.
 Any action without reflection is meaningless.
 Real learning only occurs as part of a reflective process.
 Reflection is studying your own practice as seriously as you study anything.
 It involves thinking about why, what, and how you create something.

 ### THESIS COMPONENTS